larrynung/larrynung.github.io/content/posts/16242/index.md

     Protected Overrides Function ProcessCmdKey(ByRef msg As System.Windows.Forms.Message, ByVal keyData As System.Windows.Forms.Keys) As Boolean
         If keyData = (Keys.Control Or Keys.Tab) Then
-            If ListBox1.Items.Count &gt; 1 Then
+            If ListBox1.Items.Count > 1 Then
                 ListBox1.SelectedIndex = (ListBox1.SelectedIndex + 1) Mod ListBox1.Items.Count
             End If
             Return True